openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 When you add multiple questions to a single problem component, the settings that you define, including the display name and whether to show the **Reset** button, apply to all of the questions in that component.
-The answers to all of the questions are submitted when learners select **Check**, and the correct answers for all of the questions appear when learners select **Show Answer**.
+The answers to all of the questions are submitted when learners select **Submit**, and the correct answers for all of the questions appear when learners select **Show Answer**.
 By default, learners receive one point for each question they answer correctly.
 For more information about changing the default problem weight and other